Brown rat: Description

+The heaviest live brown rat on record is 29 oz and they can reach a maximum length of 19 in.

-Brown rats have acute hearing, are sensitive to ultrasound, and possess a very highly developed olfactory sense.
-Their average heart rate is 300 to 400 beats per minute, with a respiratory rate of around 100 per minute.
-The vision of a pigmented rat is poor, around 20/600, while a non-pigmented (albino) with no melanin in its eyes has both around 20/1200 vision and a terrible scattering of light within its vision.
-Brown rats are dichromates which perceive colors rather like a human with red-green colorblindness, and their colour saturation may be quite faint.
-Their blue perception, however, also has UV receptors, allowing them to see ultraviolet lights that some species cannot.
+The brown rat has acute hearing, is sensitive to ultrasound, and possesses a very highly developed olfactory sense.
+Its average heart rate is 300 to 400 beats per minute, with a respiratory rate of around 100 per minute.
+The vision of a pigmented rat is poor, around 20/600, while a non-pigmented with no melanin in its eyes has both around 20/1200 vision and a terrible scattering of light within its vision.
+It is a dichromat which perceives colours rather like a human with red-green colorblindness, and its colour saturation may be quite faint.
+The blue perception, however, also has UV receptors, allowing it to see ultraviolet lights that humans and some other species cannot.

 Biology and behavior

 The brown rat is nocturnal and is a good swimmer, both on the surface and underwater, and has been observed climbing slim round metal poles several feet in order to reach garden bird feeders.
 Brown rats dig well, and often excavate extensive burrow systems.
 A 2007 study found brown rats to possess metacognition, a mental ability previously only found in humans and some other primates, but further analysis suggested they may have been following simple operant conditioning principles.